Flutter Performance: Top 10 Best Practices

 Use Opacity only when necessary

 Opacity Widget makes the widget rebuild every frame, which may cause Flutter performance issues, especially if there’s animation present.
+Also, if the Opacity parameter is equal to or very close to zero, it makes no sense to display such a widget, because it will not be visible to the user, but the framework will still display it, consuming additional resources.
 Opacity applied directly to an image consumes fewer resources compared to the Opacity widget.
 Also, go for TransparentImage, AnimatedOpacity, FadeInImage or FadeInTransition widgets instead of the Opacity widget to improve performance.

 Avoid calls to savelayer

 Calling saveLayer() is taxing on the hardware and should be avoided when possible.
 Widgets that can potentially trigger saveLayer() operation are: Text (if an overflowShader is used); Chip (if disabledColorAlpha != 0xff); ColorFilter and ShaderMask.
-Also, to avoid calling saveLayer() tweak the borderRadius widget’s property to round corners of a rectangle, instead of using a clipping rectangle.
+Also, to avoid calling saveLayer() tweak the borderRadius widget’s property to round corners of a rectangle, instead of using ClipRRect.

 Build and render in 16ms